-Acquired in 2002, Rob is the latest project in the Company's portfolio to undergo a new re-evaluation.
 Since acquiring the project, Freegold conducted limited reconnaissance work on this 106-claim property, confirming the presence of high-grade gold mineralization from various large soil anomaly locations originally identified by the WGM/Sumitomo exploration team in the early 1990's.
 This team was also responsible for the discovery of the nearby Pogo deposit, a 5.6 million oz gold deposit that is hosted in the same intrusive and metamorphic rocks, and on the flank of the same 18 mile long gneiss dome that hosts the Rob gold mineralization.
-Interest in the Goodpaster district, which hosts the Rob property, has picked up considerably with the commencement of production at the Pogo mine in 2006, which produced 347,000 ounces in 2008.
+Interest in the Goodpaster district, which hosts the Rob property, increased with the commencement of production at the Pogo mine in 2006, which produced 347,000 ounces in 2008.

 In 2007, Freegold completed 17 diamond drill holes totaling 3,514 feet in the Grey Lead and O'Reely vein prospects.
 Although drilling within the O'Reely vein did not intersect the multi-ounce values sampled at surface, 7 holes within the Grey Lead vein consistently intersected thick intervals of high-grade gold mineralization that exhibit geological and geochemical characteristics similar to those seen at the Pogo gold mine.
-True width drill intercepts included a 13.5 foot interval averaging 20.1 g/t and 13 foot interval averaging 29.0 g/t.
+True width drill intercepts included a 13.5 foot interval averaging 20.1 g/t and a 13 foot interval averaging 29.0 g/t.

-In 2008 drilling focused on testing the strike extension of the Grey Lead system.
+In 2008, drilling focused on testing the strike extension of the Grey Lead system.
 The program consisted of 12 holes totalling 3,144 feet which continued to intersect Pogo-style high grade gold mineralization.
 Significant intervals included 7.9 feet averaging 62 g/t gold, and 7.4 feet averaging 35 g/t.
 Prospecting and IP geophysical surveys discovered two additional veins running parallel to Grey Lead.
 These veins returned grab samples up to 18 g/t and 75 g/t, and have been traced over 850 feet at surface.
 Further work was also conducted on the eastern side of the property at the undrilled Michigan prospect, where prospecting and sampling has now traced a large intrusive hosted stock-work vein system over an approximate 3,500 foot by 2,500 foot area (with surface grab samples as high as 699, 175 and 121 g/t gold).